andylim0221/dockerized_webapp/README.md

 # Clean Up

-To stop the container, copy the container id from the terminal and run the command below:
+To stop the container, run the command below:
 ```
-docker stop 65d2f027a5cc
+docker stop sample
 ```

 To remove the container, copy the container id from the terminal and run the command below:
 ```
-docker rm 65d2f027a5cc
+docker rm sample
 ```

 To remove the container image, you have to stop and remove the container before removing the container image.
 Run the image below: